Information and Applications

 Spanned Research in 3 Dimensions

-Barak Farbman (MSc) – coded caching networks.
+Barak Farbman (MSc) – coded caching for content distribution networks.

 Kfir Mizrachi (MSc) – memory reliability for cells with strong bit-coupling interference.